Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/4_Analog_&_PWM.rst

     :lines: 1-27
     :dedent:

-In the loop(), There are two “for” loops.
+In the loop(), There are two "for" loops.
 The first makes the ledPin output PWM from 0% to 100% and the second makes the ledPin output PWM from 100% to 0%.
 This allows the LED to gradually light and extinguish.

 .. literalinclude:: ../../../freenove_Kit/C/Sketches/Sketch_04.1_BreathingLight/Sketch_04.1_BreathingLight.ino
     :linenos: